d0ivanov/authstrategies/README.md

 This is called after the user is logged out.
 Useful for redirecting the user after logging out
-2 parameters are passed to this callback
-=>request - the request data
-=>response - the response data
+2 parameters are passed to this callback request - the request data response - the response data

-    after_logout_path

-This defines a path to redirect the user to after he logs out and a flash message to print path default is root path message default is 'Logged out successfully!'

     after_login

 This is called each time after the user logs in
-3 parameters are passed to this callback =>current_user - the user that hase just been set =>request - the request data
-=>response - the response data
+3 parameters are passed to this callback current_user - the user that hase just been set request - the request data response - the response data

-    after_login_path

-This defines a path to redirect the user to after he logs in and a flash message to print path default is root path message default is 'Logged in successfully!'

     after_signup

 This is called after the user is saved into the database
-3 parameters are passed to this callback
-=>user - the user that just signed up
-=>request - the request data
-=>response - the response data
+3 parameters are passed to this callback user - the user that just signed up request - the request data response - the response data
 Also since the user is set to session via env['warden'].set_user after_set_user is also called after the user signs up

-    after_signup_path
+## Configuration

+You can cofigure authstrategies throug:

+    Authstrategies::Manager.config do |config|
+     config[:after_login_path] = '/' #sets a path to redirect the user after logging in config[:after_login_msg] = 'Successfully logged in!' #sets a message to give to the user after he logs in

+     config[:after_logout_path] = '/' #sets a path to redirect the user after logging out config[:after_logout_msg] = 'Successfully logged out!' #sets a message to give to the user after he logs out

-This defines a path to redirect the user to after he signs up and a flash message to print path default is root path message default is 'Successfully signed up!
+     config[:after_signup_path] = '/' #sets a path to redirect the user after he signs up config[:after_signup_msg] = 'Successfully signed up!' #sets a message to give to the user after he signs up end

 ## Contributing

 1. Fork it